Howard Evans biography

 In 2011 the 3rd edition of ‘Modern Neuromuscular Techniques’ included a chapter written by Howard, in which he suggested that Neuromuscular Technique (which itself derived from ‘Pranatherapy’ practiced by Dr. Dewanchand Varma) and Thai Massage share a common origin and aim.

-Howard was a regular reviewer of articles for the Journal of Bodywork and Movement Therapies under its editor, the late Leon Chaitow.
-He also advises the publisher, Handspring Publishing and writes fiction.
-His books can be found on Amazon.
+Howard was a regular reviewer of articles for the Journal of Bodywork and Movement Therapies under its editor, the late Leon Chaitow, and advisor to the publisher, Handspring Publishing.
+He writes fiction and his books can be found on Amazon.

 Meditation